Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Introduction

 \section{Introduction}

 Deep Neural Networks(DNNs) require huge GPU memory when training on modern image/video databases.
-For popular backbone DNNs for feature extraction of images, such as AlexNet \cite{krizhevsky2012imagenet}, VGG \cite{simonyan2014very} and ResNet \cite{he2016deep}, the memory cost increases quadratically with the input image resolution and network depth.
-For example, given an median size input tensor of $(32,3,224,224)$, ResNet101 requires around $5$ GB.
-In more challenging tasks, DNNs that detect small objects and large number of object categories require input image resolution of more than $600\times 600$ \cite{ren2015faster,Singh2017,RedmonFarhadi2018} and can easily consume more than $10$ GB with just a small batch size.
+For popular backbone DNNs used for image feature extraction, such as AlexNet \cite{krizhevsky2012imagenet}, VGG \cite{simonyan2014very} and ResNet \cite{he2016deep}, the memory cost increases quadratically with the input image resolution and network depth.
+For example, given a median size input tensor of $ {[BatchSize \times Channel \times Width\times Height]}=[32,3,224,224]$, ResNet101 requires around $4$ GB memory only to store feature tensors and gradients in training (software overheads not included).
+In more challenging tasks, DNNs that detect small objects and large number of object categories require input image resolution of more than $600\times 600$ \cite{ren2015faster,Singh2017,RedmonFarhadi2018} and can easily consume more than $30$ GB with the same batch size.
 The memory issue is even worse for video-based DNNs, such as CDC \cite{shou2017cdc}, C3D \cite{ji20133d} and 3D-ResNet \cite{hara2017learning}.
-To model complex activities in video, the input video would be as long as $64$ frames and could easily go beyond $10$ GB with a moderate network.
-Memory issue also occurs in training DNN compositions, such as Generative adversarial networks (GANs).
-Multiple generator and discriminator networks are simultaneously stored in GPU memory.
+To recognize complex activities in video, the input video clips would be as long as $64$ frames and could easily go beyond $10$ GB using a moderate network.
+Memory issue also occurs in training DNN compositions, such as Generative Adversarial Networks (GANs), where multiple generator and discriminator networks are simultaneously stored in GPU memory.